Chester, Texas: History

-Chester, located in the northwest corner of the county, was named after President Chester A. Arthur.
-It formed in 1883 when the Trinity and Sabine Railway, which connected Colmesneil in the east to Trinity in the west, routed its new line just a few miles south and west of the earlier community of Peach Tree Village.
+Chester, located in the northwestern corner of the county, was named after President Chester A. Arthur.
+It was formed in 1883 when the Trinity and Sabine Railway, which connected Colmesneil in the east to Trinity in the west, routed its new line just a few miles south and west of the earlier community of Peach Tree Village.
 The community moved the post office, Mount Hope Masonic Lodge, and several businesses to the area alongside the track.
 A. B. Green, postmaster of Peach Tree Village, became the first postmaster of the new postoffice named Chester.
 The town of Chester incorporated in 1968.

+Chester is known for its 2024 High School baseball team.
+The team, led by Coach Coleman Butter, qualified for the state baseball tournament.
+They were led by their star pitcher Jackson Woodrome.